Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Introduction

 The prevailing `linear representation hypothesis' holds that many high-level concepts are represented as one-dimensional subspaces in activation-space \citep{park2023theLRH}.
 However, there is increasing evidence that not all features exhibit such simple linear structure \citep{engels2025notalllinear,smith2024_strong_feature_hypothesis_could_be_wrong}.
 To build robust, general-purpose monitors, more powerful alternatives to linear probes are therefore needed.
 However, unlike existing non-linear models (e.g., MLPs), TPCs' form remains intrinsically interpretable \citep{dubey2022scalable} at moderate degrees.
 Higher-order polynomials model multiplicative interactions between LLM neurons \citep{Jayakumar2020Multiplicative}, explicitly modeling how they jointly contribute to the safety classification.
 As a result, TPCs give built-in classifier attribution to specific combinations of neurons \citep{pearce2025bilinear}, providing transparency into the classifiers' decisions in addition to strong monitoring performance.

-Exhaustive experiments across $4$ LLMs (with up to $30$B parameters), multiple layers, and $2$ large-scale safety datasets show TPCs compete with or outperform MLP-based probes when parameter-matched, all the while offering built-in feature attribution.
+Exhaustive experiments across $4$ LLMs (with up to $30$B parameters) and multiple layers show TPCs compete with or outperform MLP-based probes when parameter-matched, all the while offering built-in feature attribution.
 On certain LLMs, we find TPCs evaluated at a fixed-order bring up to $10\%$ improvement in accuracy over linear probes (for classifying particular categories of harmful prompts), and up to $6\%$ over MLP baselines.
 Furthermore, we show \textit{cascaded} TPC evaluation yields performance on par with the full polynomial--yet requiring only slightly more net parameters than the linear probe.
 Our contributions are summarized below:

-\begin{itemize} \item We propose \textbf{truncated polynomial classifiers} and a progressive training scheme to scale LLM safety monitoring with inference-time compute--extending the familiar linear probe with rich non-linear interactions. \item We demonstrate two complementary evaluation modes of TPCs; \textit{user-driven} evaluation to meet safety budgets and \textit{token-driven} compute, conditional on input ambiguity. \item Across $16$ layers in $4$ LLMs, we show that TPCs compete with or outperform (parameter-matched) MLP baselines monitoring for harmful requests on $2$ large-scale datasets--all the while offering built-in feature attribution. \end{itemize}
+\begin{itemize} \item We propose \textbf{truncated polynomial classifiers} and a progressive training scheme to scale LLM safety monitoring with inference-time compute--extending the familiar linear probe with rich non-linear interactions. \item We demonstrate two complementary evaluation modes of TPCs; \textit{user-driven} evaluation to meet safety budgets and \textit{input-driven} compute, conditional on input ambiguity. \item Across $16$ layers in $4$ LLMs, we show that TPCs compete with or outperform (parameter-matched) MLP baselines monitoring for harmful requests on WildGuardMix--all the while offering built-in feature attribution. \end{itemize}